innogames/igmonplugins/README.md

 reason to use another language.
 Particularly any kind of shell scripting is not acceptable for anything new.

+The scripts should run on Python 3.5 and later.
+Python 2.7 compatibility is optional but recommended for the ones that are generally useful.

 Style Guide
 -----------